vikaShenoy/Flockr/README.md

 ##### Dev Branch
 ![Dev Pipeline](https://eng-git.canterbury.ac.nz/seng302-2019/team-500/badges/dev/pipeline.svg?style=flat)

-The Project split into:
+TravelEA is split into:
-- API backend using Play and Java
+- Backend using Play and Java to implement the TravelEA API
 - Front end using Vue.js

 ## Project Structure
 ### Project Structure for Back End
-* `backend/app/` The source for the API backend
+* `app/` The source for the API backend
-* `backend/conf/` configuration files required to ensure the backend builds properly
+* `conf/` configuration files required to ensure the backend builds properly

 ### Project Structure for Front End
 * `public` The directory that includes static assets to be served by the front end